jonny-edyn/personal-website/content/blog/2023-roundup/index.md

 #### Top Movies:

 - The Thing - a sci-fi classic ticked off.
 I don’t like horror movies and the paranoid hide-and-seek lurked around in my psyche for a couple of weeks.

-- Triangle of Sadness - satirical take on the glamorous and tumultuous world of fashion layered yet so true.
+- Triangle of Sadness - satirical take on the glamorous and tumultuous world of fashion, yet so true.

 - Navalny - free Navally, obviously but the documentary does make you realise he was a megalomaniac and loved the attention.

 - Akira - an amazing anime watch made in the 80s.

-- John Mulaney "Baby J” -John Mulaney hilariously reflects on the absurdities of life and his battle with adiction.
+- John Mulaney "Baby J” -John Mulaney hilariously reflects on the absurdities of life and his battle with addiction.

-- Saltburn - I found it transgressive when I think it was trying to be subversive.

 - Spirited Away- another classic.
 Best movie I watched this year.

 - Barbie - didn’t disappoint par the soundtrack.

+- Saltburn - I found it transgressive and didn't get an big takeaway other than being provoked - what's its essence?
+Barry Keoghan is undoubtably a don.

 #### Books:

-- Glutton - Ed Gamble: I really enjoyed the level of detail Ed goes into when doing his reveries of food from his childhood.
-A particular highlight was his breakdown of his football team of cheese (which should have been called ‘The fromagers’) - obviously you have mature cheddar in goal
+- Glutton - Ed Gamble: I really enjoyed the level of detail Ed goes into when remembering the food of his childhood.
+A particular highlight was his breakdown of his football team of cheese (which should have been called ‘The fromagers’) - obviously you have mature cheddar in goal!

-- Johnson at 10: The inside story - Anthony Seldom: When you think the Tories can inflict more pain to the country they deliver us Boris.
-An infuriating read but got to be done - Downing Street was more of a shit show than you could imagine.
-But yeh, they’re in the House of Lords now, so all is right with the world.
+- Johnson at 10: The inside story - Anthony Seldom: When you think the Tories can't inflict more pain to the country they deliver us Boris.
+An infuriating read but had to be done - Downing Street was more of a shit show than you could have imagined.
+But yeh, they’re in the House of Lords now, so all is right with the world!
+Twats

-- Gotta get Theroux this: My Life and Strange Times in Television - Louis Theroux:
+- Gotta get Theroux this: My Life and Strange Times in Television - Louis Theroux: Easy read to get over above and really related to his thoughts about his upbringing.

 - Man’s Search For Meaning - Viktor E Frankl: best book I read this year.
-Worth being on everyone’s list.
+Definitely, worthy of being on everyone’s list.

-- The Places in Between - Rory Stewart: Mr middle ground has had an interesting life his adventure across Afghanistan was no different.
+- The Places in Between - Rory Stewart: Mr middle ground has had an interesting life and his adventure across Afghanistan was no different.
+Gives a good insight into why nation building never works.

 - The Lord of the Rings - J.R.R Tolkien: Re-read this.
 Just as good.

-- Educated - Tara Westover: a brutal read of child neglect and abuse whilst giving the reader a glimpse of the internal dynamics of a patriarchal family in which one’s truth is determined and entrenched by those closest around them and the levers of change are difficult to move without detrimental effects to those relationships.
+- Educated - Tara Westover: a brutal read of child neglect and abuse whilst giving the you a glimpse of the internal dynamics of a patriarchal family in which one’s truth is determined and entrenched by those closest around them and the levers of change are difficult to move without detrimental effects to those relationships.

 - The War Against Cliche - Martin Amis: I think I’ll always dive in and out of his essays.
 They age far better than the novels - par the information.